YiyongZhao/Hybrid_Tracer-GNN/README.md

 spsN_pop1	GAACTGAGTACTGATACTGATTAGGTTCCTT

 ```
+Note that the length of sequence names can vary, but each line must be arranged in the format: "sequence name" + "\t" + "sequence".
+Additionally, each sequence must have the same length.
 ### Examples
 <p align="justify">
 To start it quickly, after input your ".phy" files into "phy" folder, run "example.py".